 I knew I wanted to be an artist since I was five years old.
 I moved from Santiago de Cuba to Miami Beach in 1966 with some of my family.
 One of my earliest memories in Miami Beach was when working intently on a finger painting alone in the sink-room of my kindergarten classroom, saying with certainty that I was going to be an artist, “just like Picasso,” when I grew up.
-I took painting classes when I was 12 years old, and further committed to it after graduating Miami Beach Senior high school; while attending Miami Dade Community College - North Campus from 1979-1981.
-At Miami Dade, I studied with Robert Thiele and Salvatore La Rosa who were generous with their teachings and friendship.
+When I was 12 years old, I took painting classes and further committed to it after graduating from Miami Beach Senior high school; while attending Miami Dade Community College - North Campus from 1979-1980.
+At Miami Dade, I studied with Robert Thiele and Salvatore La Rosa, who were generous with their teachings and friendship.
 I also studied independently with Roberto Martinez during those years.
-These experiences gave me the confidence to move to New York City, my spiritual art home to pursue a career in art.
+These experiences gave me the confidence to move to New York City, my spiritual art home, to pursue an art career.
 I moved to New York in 1981 to study drawing and painting at Pratt Institute.
-Studying with Ernest Briggs, Rudolph Baranik, Richards Ruben, and Jenny Snyder.
+I studied with Ernest Briggs, Rudolph Baranik, Richards Ruben, and Jenny Snyder.
 I graduated from Pratt in 1984.

 I worked very hard as an artist during college and gained much from the experience.
-Though I felt, however, that I lost something important through my formal art education, becoming a less intuitive artist.
+However, I felt that I lost something meaningful through my formal art education, becoming a less intuitive artist through that process.
 Therefore, it became my mission in my 20s to un-learn as much as I could and reconnect with the raw, intuitive source that once spoke to me clearly.

-New York City in the 1980s provided fertile stomping grounds for exploring everything from street art to fringe music in the midst of a gritty and explosively creative NYC environment which I was fortunate to take part in.
+New York City in the 1980s provided fertile stomping grounds for exploring everything from street art to fringe music amid a gritty and explosively creative NYC environment which I was fortunate to take part in.
 Living in Greenpoint in 1984, then Williamsburg, Brooklyn between 1985-1988.
-I spent most of my time in the Lower East Side art scene which enabled me to merge my formal art training with the culture of the moment.
+I spent most of my time in the Lower East Side art scene, which enabled me to merge my formal art training with the culture of the moment.
 I maintained a rigorous studio and street-art practice at nights and on weekends.
 I paid the bills with day jobs as an art handler for galleries and art service companies.
-For a short time, I also had the privilege of working as an artist assistant to Jack Goldstein.
-This all helped me tap back into my intuitive source and develop my own style as an artist.
-From the mid 1980's though the mid 1990's, I focused on creating a “personal mythology” through an "Angel" series that explored the journey of an angel who could leap across space, time, and dimensions.
+I also had the privilege of working as an artist assistant to Jack Goldstein for a short time.
+This all helped me tap back into my intuitive source and develop my style as an artist.
+From the mid-1980s through the mid-1990s, I focused on creating a “personal mythology” through an "Angel" series that explored the journey of an angel who could leap across space, time, and dimensions.

-I participated in group shows during this time and curated a "New York-Miami, Miami-New York Exchange Show" that brought together over 80 artists from both locations to show in each other's city.
+I participated in group shows during this time.
+I curated a "New York-Miami, Miami-New York Exchange Show" that brought together over 80 artists from both locations to show in each other's city.

-In 1994-1995 I opened and ran one of the first art-galleries on the Lower East Side called ArtTrax located at 100 Orchard Street.
-Where I curated a series of 5 exhibitions titled "Technological Disconnection".
-Where we showed various artists that included James Siena, Mark Sheinkman, Christopher Gianakos, Will Insley, Betty Woodman, RM Fisher, Nam June Paik, Marry Miss, Gyorgy Kepes, and others.
+In 1994-1995 I opened and ran one of the first art galleries on the Lower East Side called ArtTrax located at 100 Orchard Street.
+Where I curated a series of 5 exhibitions titled "Technological Disconnection."
+We showed various artists including James Siena, Mark Sheinkman, Christopher Gianakos, Will Insley, Betty Woodman, RM Fisher, Nam June Paik, Marry Miss, Gyorgy Kepes, and others.

 In 1995 I paused my art practice to raise my five children.
-I was a single dad for some of those years, so it was difficult to find time for a studio practice.
+I was a single dad for some of those years, so it was challenging to find time for a studio practice.
 In 2015, I was able to return to my formal art-making practice.
-Now, at 59 years old, I once again spend the majority of my days and nights in the studio.
+Now, at 60 years old, I once again spend the majority of my days and nights in the studio.
 Exploring social themes, ancient and discovered personal mythologies.
-The human form, social themes, street art as well as formal art considerations remain a signifanct part of my work.
-As I continue to explore archetypes and gender roles, and the role of an artist in our day.
+The human form, social themes, street art, and formal art considerations remain a significant part of my work as I continue to explore archetypes and gender roles, boundaries, and the role of an artist in our day.

-Do not hesitate to reach out to say hello, talk art, inquire about the purchase of my work, or any interest to show my work.
+Do not hesitate to say hello, talk art, inquire about a hair-brained project, the purchase of my work, or have any interest in showing my work.